kubernetes/sig-release/README.md

 ### Test Infra Lead
 - Sets up and maintains all CI for the release branch

-### Upgrade Testing Lead
-- Ensures that automated upgrade tests provide a clear go/no-go signal for the release
-- Tracks and finds owners for all issues with automated upgrade tests
-- Ensures that any gaps in automated upgrade testing are covered by manual upgrade testing
-- Organizes the manual upgrade testing efforts, including setting up instructions for manual testing, finding manual testing volunteers, and ensuring any issues discovered are communicated widely and fixed quickly

 ### CI Signal Lead
 - Ensures that all test (master-blocking, master-upgrade and 1.y-blocking) CI provides a clear go/no-go signal for the release